 Director: Neil Burger

-Though squarely overshadowed by the previous entry, The Illusionist received critical acclaim upon release, and leans more heavily toward melodrama tahn Nolan’s film.
-A classic story of would-be lovers who do not share the same social standing, the film is the story of famous magician Eisenheim, and how he uses his talents to overcome the machinations keeping him from his love.
+Though squarely overshadowed by the previous entry, The Illusionist received critical acclaim upon release and leaned more heavily toward melodrama than Nolan’s film.
+A classic story of would-be lovers who do not share the same social standing, the film is the story of famous magician Eisenheim and how he uses his talents to overcome the machinations keeping him from his love.